 - nutrient content.

-The Health Star Rating style guide provides examples of how these 3 parts can be used on food packaging, including specifications for the preferred graphic.
+The Health Star Rating system calculator and style guide provides examples of how these 3 parts can be used on food packaging, including specifications for the preferred graphic.

 Why use the system?

 The number of New Zealand companies using the Health Star Rating system continues to rise.
 Consumer research shows shoppers increasingly recognise and use health stars when buying food.
 Some choose a brand with health stars on the label over their regular brand.

 Health stars may also encourage manufacturers to make their products healthier to increase their star rating.

 As at the end of 2020, nearly 5,400 products in supermarkets had Health Stars on their labels.
 This list of New Zealand companies displaying health stars on their products is provided for information only and is not an endorsement.

 If you are using health stars on your products and would like to be added to the list, email email@example.com